bruhmastir/library/docs/aerodrome/al-maktoum/gmcomdw.md

 - Initially cleared altitude;
 - Assigned SSR code

-OMDW GMC shall obtain a full readback of the clearance.
-If the pilot does not report the current ATIS letter on first contact, OMDW GMC shall pass the current ATIS letter and QNH.
+GMC shall obtain a full readback of the clearance.
+If the pilot does not report the current ATIS letter on first contact, GMC shall pass the current ATIS letter and QNH.

-Departing aircraft shall be instructED to report ready for pushback.
+Departing aircraft shall be instructed to report ready for pushback.

 !!! example